runcommand/assign-featured-images/README.md

 wp assign-featured-images [--attachment=<attachment>] [--only-missing] [--dry-run]
 ~~~

+**WARNING**: This command will irrevocably change your database.
+Please
+make sure to `wp db export --tables=wp_postmeta` before running.

 Default behavior is to randomly assign attachments as featured images
 to all posts of post types that support thumbnails.

+WXR import get mangled and only some of the posts in your dev environment
-Use `--only-missing` to only replace featured images on posts where the
+have featured images?
+Use `--only-missing` to only replace featured
-existing value is missing or invalid.
+images on posts where the existing value is missing or invalid.

 **OPTIONS**